dashika/BaseApp/README.md

 # BaseApp

-Base template for most application on XAMARIN Froms.
+Base template for most application on XAMARIN Forms.
 ---
 ## DEMO